KacperKurz/KacperKurz/README.md

-### Hi there 👋 Im Kacper, a second year student of computer science!
+### Hi there 👋 Im Kacper, a third year student of computer science!

 <!-- - 🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning Java and Docker